 Mina and Karen are welcomed into their new duplex with piles of clothes, two toilets and two feet of water in the basement.
 Although the girls have disagreements on room placement and paint colors, they hope all the hard work in this decrepit home pays off with a buyer.

 Mina and Karen buy a little white house on a hill with potential to be a real charmer in the Bates-Hendricks neighborhood.
 The home has a great floor plan but it has serious foundation issues and is in desperate need of a facelift.
 During construction, a former owner of the house stops by to see how much her old home has changed.
 Will she be impressed with Mina and Karen's transformation?

 Mina and Karen are back in the Bates-Hendricks neighborhood with a brand-new project.
 The home is in a fantastic location, is close to everything and has a ton of square footage.
 Despite its good qualities, however, the home is dirty, ugly and is going to be a heaping handful of a job.
 This eyesore has three colors of brown paint coating the outside and is a confusing labyrinth on the inside.
 A house this size will ultimately require more construction workers, more hammers and ultimately more danger.
 Will they be able to give this home a new floor plan that's perfect for single-family living?

-Mina and Karen buy a tiny, Victorian-style home in need of a serious facelift on the outskirts of the Indianapolis community of Fountian Square.
+Mina and Karen buy a tiny, Victorian-style home in need of a serious facelift on the outskirts of the Indianapolis community of Fountain Square.
 Not only is the house small, it has a funky layout with nonfunctional spaces, forcing the women to build an addition on the back while trying to stay on budget.